 To be diagnosed with an anxiety disorder, you must meet criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 This manual is published by the American Psychiatric Association and is used by mental health providers to diagnose mental conditions and by insurance companies to reimburse for treatment.
 Symptoms — and diagnostic criteria — differ for each type of anxiety disorder.

 Anxiety disorders often occur along with other mental health problems — such as depression or substance abuse — which can make diagnosis and treatment more challenging.

 Treatments and drugs

-The two main treatments for anxiety disorders are medications and psychological counseling (psychotherapy).
+The two main treatments for anxiety disorders are behavior therapy (psychotherapy) and medications.
 You may benefit most from a combination of the two.
 It may take some trial and error to discover exactly what treatments work best for you.

-Cognitive behavioral therapy is one of the most common types of psychotherapy for anxiety disorders.
-Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to identify negative thoughts and behaviors and replace them with positive ones.
-Even if an undesirable situation doesn't change, you can reduce stress and gain more control over your life by changing the way you respond.
+Cognitive behavioral therapy is one of the most effective forms of psychotherapy for anxiety disorders.
+Generally a short-term treatment, cognitive behavioral therapy focuses on teaching you specific skills to gradually return to the activities you have avoided because of anxiety.
+Through this process, your symptoms improve as you build upon your initial success.

 Lifestyle and home remedies

 While most people with anxiety disorders need psychotherapy or medications to get anxiety under control, lifestyle changes also can make a difference.
 Here's what you can do:

 Several herbal remedies have been studied as a treatment for anxiety, such as kava, valerian and passionflower, but more research is needed to understand the risks and benefits.
 Here's what researchers know — and don't know:

 Before taking herbal remedies or supplements, talk to your doctor to make sure they're safe for you and won't interact with any medications you take.